flyingrhinonz/nccm/README.md

 with `CENSORED` in the logs.
 Note - you will still see `CENSORED` items for all lines that are logged before this setting has been read from nccm.yml .
-You can also force this temporarily by supplying the command line argument:  `--logprivateinfo` .
+You can also bypass censorship temporarily by supplying the command line argument:  `--logprivateinfo` .
 This also solves the problem of censored logs that occur before the `nccm_config_logprivateinfo` setting is loaded.